dakotalw/image-colorizer-2/README.md

 ![ColTran Architecture](https://github.com/dakotalw/image-colorizer-2/blob/main/coltran_architecture.png)

-ColTran is comprised of three parts: an autoregressive colorizer that is based on a
+ColTran is comprised of three parts: an autoregressive colorizer that is based on a conditional variant of the Axial Transformer for low resolution coarse colorization.
+This outputs colors for the input grayscale into a 64 x 64 image, but does not combine them together.
+A color upsampler, which takes the color output from the first part, adds the grayscale parts (scaled down to 64x64) from the original image, and tries to improve the color based on the new complete image, all while still working with a 64x64 image.
+Finally, the third part takes the full color 64 x 64 image and proceeds to scale it back up to a 256 x 256 image.

+ColTran was trained using the ImageNet database photos.
+Each of the three parts (colorizer, color upsampler, image upsampler) were trained with a batch-size of 224, 768 and 32 for 600K, 450K and 300K steps respectively.
+4 axial attention blocks were used in each component of the architecture, with a hidden size of 512 and 4 heads.

 ### Testing